 In the history of sports, few tasks have been more daunting than trying to defend Michael Jordan.
 Not only was His Airness an incredible talent, capable of doing anything on the basketball court, but he also had an unquenchable competitive fire.
 He wanted to crush anyone who stood in his way.
 During MJ’s time with the Chicago Bulls, Reggie Miller stood in his way on more than one occasion.

-While Michael Jordan usually got the better of Reggie Miller, the Pacer’s defense seems to have quite an impact on the living legend.
+While Jordan usually got the better of Miller, the Pacer’s defense seems to have quite an impact on the living legend.
 During his playing career, the Chicago Bulls star even admitted that he couldn’t stand going against the guard.